RashRAJ/Capstone_project/README.md

 To accomplish this, the project will heavily rely on Amazon Web Services (AWS) as the primary service provider, making use of various pertinent services and cutting-edge technologies offered by AWS.
 This selection allows for optimal utilization of resources and cost-efficiency, ensuring a streamlined and reliable deployment.

 Overall, this project aims to deliver a technologically advanced car rental platform that harnesses Kubernetes's power, leverages AWS services' benefits, implements industry-standard practices, and prioritizes security.
 By doing so, it will provide an optimized, scalable, and user-friendly solution for the car rental industry.

+## Implementation Process

+### Stage 1
+Set up the EKS infrastructure using infrastructure as code (Terraform)

+### Stage 2
+Containerize the car rental application services frontend and backend using Docker, create Docker images, push images to GCHR, and deploy them onto the Kubernetes cluster.

+### Stage 3
+Configure Argo CD to automate the build, test, and deployment processes.
+Set up continuous integration to build and test the application codebase on each commit.
+Enable continuous deployment to automatically deploy new features or bug fixes to staging and production environments.

+### Stage 4
+Set up Prometheus as the monitoring tool to collect metrics from the application and Kubernetes cluster.
+Integrate Grafana for visualizing and analyzing the collected metrics.
+Configure alerting rules to notify the team about critical issues or anomalies.
+Set up signoz to collect logs, configure the uptime dashboard, and Slack alerting.

+### Stage 5
+Deloy Kubecost to the cluster, apply cost reduction recommendations.

+### Stage 6
+Conduct knowledge transfer sessions with the operations and maintenance team to ensure a smooth handover and ongoing support.

 ## Installed Apps